Got water damage? You need to act fast!

 Not all water damage involves clean water.
 A backed-up sewer or toilet, for example, can release black water that not only smells bad but is also incredibly toxic and harmful, particularly if you come into contact with it.
 If this is the case then call your plumber or a professional restoration company.
 They carry special equipment to deal with such overflowing sewage situations.

 If on the other hand, the water looks reasonably clean, then its generally safe to enter.

 Turn off the water at the mains

-Sometimes it can be difficult when faced with situations like this to find the source of the leak so to save valuable time, switch the water off at the mains.
-At least this way you've halted the flow of water, even if you haven't located the problem.
+Sometimes it can be difficult when faced with situations like this to uncover the source of the leak, to save valuable time switch the water supply off at the mains.
+At least this way you've halted the flow of water, even if you haven't located the problem yet.

 Ventilate and dry out

 A forgotten after-effect of water damage is mould.
 Mould is a living organism that if left to grow can cause serious respiratory health problems, not to mention making a real mess of your walls and floors.

 For this reason getting as much fresh air movement into the property, especially within the first 24 hours, is key.